waynetanjh/ProjectLinks/README.md

 # ProjectLinks
-This is a compilation of youtube videos of the projects I have done
+This is a compilation of youtube videos of the projects I have done for CS50

 See Description of youtube Videos for additional details
 1. Google Search and I'm Feeling Lucky Website: https://youtu.be/rOXN1rpNyR4